soerr/UnturnedDocumentation/Config.json/zombies.md

 ### Max_Boss_Drops
 Maximum number of items dropped by a boss zombie.

+### Slow_Movement
+Whether or not zombies should move at the same speed as a walking player.
+When set to "false", zombies move 20% faster than the player.

 ### Work in progress
 We are still working on this page.
 If you have any suggestions or would like to contribute, please let us know!